-THE BASIC SOLAR ENERGY FACTS and INFORMATION
+THE BASIC FACTS and INFORMATION ABOUT SOLAR ENERGY

-WHAT IS SOLAR ENERGY?
+WHAT IS IT?

-QUICK REFERENCE INFORMATION AND FACTS ABOUT SUN
+QUICK REFERENCE INFORMATION ABOUT SUN

 Diameter: 1,392,000 km (863,040 miles);